-The m ninimum number of waiver services (one or more) that an individual must require in order to be determined to need v vaiver services is: 1 nency of services.
-The state requires (select one): he provision of waiver services at least monthly ● N Ionthly monitoring of the individual when services are furnished on a less than monthly basis f the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., uarterly), specify the frequency: 1 Minimum frequency: Quarterly-intermittent services only 1 1 1 2 2 Individuals are screened to the ICF/IID level of care when it is expected that the person will need and receive a waiver service within 30 days.
+The minimum number of waiver services (one or more) that an individual must require in order to be determined to need waiver services is:

+ii.
+Frequency of services.
+The state requires (select one):

+The provision of waiver services at least monthly

+Monthly monitoring of the individual when services are furnished on a less than monthly basis

+If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency:

+Minimum frequency: Quarterly-intermittent services only

+Individuals are screened to the ICF/IID level of care when it is expected that the person will need and receive a waiver service within 30 days.
 When a partipant is only receiving an intermittent service, such as Environmental Modification, the service may not be delivered during a particular month.
 The DDPM will monitor the use of services as part of the quality enhancement review (QER).
-If, based on the QER, the participant has not received a monthly service, the DDPM will initiate a monthly contact with the participant and/or legal decision maker to ensure health and safety, to determine if the service continues to be appropriate, and whether there continues to be a reasonable expectation that the service will be delivered monthly.
-If the participant is found not to be utilizing waiver services, a re-evaluation of level of care will be conducted to reassess the need for waiver services. b.
-Responsibility performed (see ty for Performing Evaluations and Reevaluations.
-Level of care evaluations and reevaluations are • by the Medicaid agency • perating agency specified in Appendix A • ernment agency under contract with the Medicaid agency. he entity: Oother Specify:
+If, based on the QER, the participant has not received a monthly service, the DDPM will initiate a monthly contact with the participant and\or legal decision maker to ensure health and safety, to determine if the service will be delivered monthly.
+If the participant is found not to be utilizing waiver services, a re-evaluation of level of care will be conducted to reassess the need for waiver services.

+b.
+Responsibility for Performing Evaluations and Reevaluations.
+Level of care evaluations and reevaluations are performed (select one):